-Conceptually, an IEM effects a projection of the data from a large number of individual sensors into a single population-level, distributed representation (Brouwer & Heeger, 2009).
-To implement it, we followed the steps laid out in Ester, Sprague and Serences (2015), first, for each feature dimension (color and direction), modeling the response of each voxel as a linear sum of nine hypothetical information channels which, taken together, spanned the full stimulus space for each feature.
+Conceptually, an IEM affects a projection of the data from a large number of individual sensors into a single population-level, distributed representation (Brouwer & Heeger, 2009).
+To implement it, we followed the steps laid out in Ester, Sprague, and Serences (2015), first, for each feature dimension (color and direction), modeling the response of each voxel as a linear sum of nine hypothetical information channels, which, taken together, spanned the full stimulus space for each feature.
 This relationship can be expressed in the form of the following general linear equation:

-(Equation 1) $$B_1 = WC_1$$
+$$B_1 = WC_1 \tag{1}$$

-where B_1 (v voxels x n trials) is the observed BOLD response in each voxel in each trial, C_1 (k channels x n trials) reflects the expected responses for each information channel on each trial.
-For each feature, a basis set of nine modified von Mises functions (equation 4 below) was generated, each centered (by varying the μ parameter) around one of 9 orientations, each 40 degrees apart (at 20°, 60°, 100° through 340°), so as to cover the full 360-degree feature space.
-Each basis function can be construed a channel in stimulus-representation space.
-We set the α , k, and β parameters to 1,7, and 0 respectively to best approximate tuning properties of MT neurons (Duijnhouwer, Noest, Lankheet, Berg, & Wezel, 2013).
-To model color, we extracted a circular portion of L^A^B color space using the procedure similar to that outlined in Brouwer and Heeger (2009).
+where B_1 (v voxels \times n trials) is the observed BOLD response in each voxel in each trial, C_1 (k channels $\times n$ trials) reflects the expected responses for each information channel on each trial.
+For each feature, a basis set of nine modified von Mises functions (Equation 4 below) was generated, each centered (by varying the μ parameter) around one of nine orientations, each 40° apart (at 20°, 60° , 100° through 340°), so as to cover the full 360° feature space.
+Each basis function can be construed as a channel in stimulus representation space.
+We set the α , k, and β parameters to 1, 7, and 0, respectively, to best approximate tuning properties of middle temporal neurons (Duijnhouwer, Noest, Lankheet, van den Berg, & van Wezel, 2013).
+To model color, we extracted a circular portion of LAB color space using the procedure similar to that outlined in Brouwer and Heeger (2009).

-The first step in implementing the model (the training phase) is to regress a portion of the voxel data B_1 (v voxels x m trials) against the basis set, using ordinary least-squared regression (Equation 2), to generate a weight matrix:
+The first step in implementing the model (the training phase) is to regress a portion of the voxel data B_1 (v voxels $\times n$ trials) against the basis set, using ordinary least squares regression (Equation 2), to generate a weight matrix:

-$$(Equation 2) \quad \widehat{W} = B_1 C_1^T (C_1 C_1^T)^{-1}$$
+$$\hat{W} = B_1 C_1^T \left(C_1 C_1^T \right)^{-1} \tag{2}$$

-This weight matrix W(v voxels k channels) constitutes a mapping from "channel space" to "voxel space".
+This weight matrix W (v voxels $\times k$ channels) constitutes a mapping from "channel space" to "voxel space."
 Thus, W represents the relative strength (or weight) of the contribution each channel makes to the voxel's overall response.
 This set of weights is sometimes referred to as a population receptive field or a voxel tuning function.

-In the second step (the testing phase), the weight matrix is inverted, such that it now constitutes a mapping from "voxel space" to "channel space", and applied to the remaining voxel data, B_2 (v voxels m trials), in order to generate an estimated representation in channel space, C_2 (k channels m trials):
+In the second step (the testing phase), the weight matrix is inverted, such that it now constitutes a mapping from "voxel space" to "channel space," and applied to the remaining voxel data, B_2 (v voxels $\times n$ trials), to generate an estimated representation in channel space, C_2 (k channels $\times m$ trials):